Register Now for EDA Summit 2024 - Virtual Event Register for Free

 Putting It All Together

-When you combine these domain elements with the semantics described above, you get the following topic architecture: Domain/Noun/Verb/Version/Properties which can be used as a base for all topic architectures.
+When you combine these domain elements with the semantics described above, you get the following architecture for the smart topic: Domain/Noun/Verb/Version/Properties which can be used as a base for all topic architectures.

 For more information about building smart topic hierarchy, read Topic Architecture Best Practices in the Solace documentation.

 There may be a number of properties on a given event.
-For instance, in the flight boarding example above, the event might have many attributes, many of which would likely be captured in the payload of the event: gateClosedTime, takeoffTime, vehicleType, gateNumber, originAirport, destinationAirport, flightTime, etc. It may not be obvious which properties should be included in the topic.
-There are three main reasons to include a property in a topic hierarchy:
+For instance, in the flight boarding example above, the event might have many attributes, many of which would likely be captured in the payload of the event: gateClosedTime, takeoffTime, vehicleType, gateNumber, originAirport, destinationAirport, flightTime, etc. It may not be obvious which properties should be included in the smart topic.
+There are three main reasons to include a property in the topic hierarchy of a smart topic:

 • Filtering: is the property something that could be used by subscribers to describe which information they are interested in?